About Adam Connor

 This workshop examines the language, rules, and strategies for critique and provides participants with takeaways that can immediately be put to work to create a useful, collaborative environment for discussing design.
 The contents and activities will focus on:

-- Build understanding what critique is and isn't (Hint: that art-school line about developing a tough skin and defending your work is hogwash)
+- Building understanding of what critique is and isn't (Hint: that art-school line about developing a tough skin and defending your work is hogwash)

-- Provide How to introduce critique to team members who may be unfamiliar with it.
+- Providing ideas on how to introduce critique to team members who may be unfamiliar with it.

 - Ways to improve our ability to deliver, collect and receive critique.